gwcoffey/gwcoffey.com/hugo/content/posts/2023-05-27-how-to-be-hard/index.md

 ---
-title: How to be Hard
+title: I cannot soften the world for you
 date: 2023-05-27
 summary: A Poem
 tags: